haacked/haacked.com/_posts/archived/2006-04-23-WatchingTheMLSIsLikeSelfFlaggelation.aspx.markdown

 ---
 layout: post
-title: "Watching The MLS Is Like Self Flaggelation"
+title: Watching The MLS Is Like Self Flaggelation
 date: 2006-04-23 -0800
 comments: true
 disqus_identifier: 12543
 categories: []
+redirect_from: "/archive/2006/04/22/WatchingTheMLSIsLikeSelfFlaggelation.aspx/"
 ---

 This weekend I went to see the Los Angeles Galaxy play with my wife and some friends.
 What a disappointing game that was!
 Despite having discount tickets (only \$10) we felt totally ripped off.
 During the